admin1

 Steering Response and Vehicle Stability

-When you drive, you want your car to listen to your every move.
-Proper wheel weights help you get that quick steering response.
-If your wheels are balanced, your steering feels light and easy.
-You can turn corners smoothly.
-Your car stays stable, even at high speeds.
+When driving, you certainly want your car to respond to your every move.
+Proper wheel weight distribution contributes to a quick steering response.
+If the wheels are well-balanced, steering will feel light and smooth, cornering will be more stable, and the vehicle will remain stable even at high speeds.

-Tip: If your steering wheel vibrates or feels off-center, check your wheel weights.
-You may need a quick balance adjustment.
+Tip: If the steering wheel vibrates or feels off-center, check the wheel weight distribution.
+You may need to perform a simple balance adjustment.

 Vibration, Ride Comfort, and Tire Wear